2care2teach4kids

 • Explorers Club

-Role of the Educator
+Role of the Educator in Outdoor and Nature-Based Learning

 Prepared

-Since programming can happen inside, outside, and beyond, educators must be prepared to address variables that come with experiences like different weather and to welcome the learning they bring.
+Since programming can happen inside, outside, and beyond, educators must be prepared to address variables that come with experiences like different weather and welcome the learning they bring.

 Flexible